 Edit any file from any site-package installed in your active virtual environment:

 Discard any and all edits and return any-site-package to its original state:

 You can run both edit and clean from anywhere in your filesystem, as long as you are in a virtualenv that contains the package you ask it for.

-####Sync all local changes from random_lib to where it lives in some-virtualenv:
+To sync all local changes from some random_lib to where its copy in some-virtualenv, run: